ElucidataInc/polly-docs/docs/Apps/Data Studio/CCLE Correlation Analysis.md

 *   **Metadata column:** Dropdown to select one of the metadata columns.

 *   **Test correlation:** Multi-select dropdown with two options - expression data and mutation data.
 You can select either of them or both.
-The component performs fisher's exact test to test for correlation of the mutation status of the selected gene vs the options picked here.
+The component performs Fisher's exact test to test for correlation of the mutation status of the selected gene vs the options picked here.

 Once all the parameters are selected, execute the component by clicking on *Run Task*.
 It will generate three output files:

 ![Correlation](../../img/ccle/18.png) <center>**Figure 16.** Correlation outputs</center>

-*   **Pvals Metadata:** Table for p-values of fisher's exact test of selected gene mutation against all the unique values from the metadata column selected.
+*   **Pvals Metadata:** Table for *p*-values of Fisher's exact test of selected gene mutation against all the unique values from the metadata column selected.

-*   **Pvals Expression:** Table for p-values of fisher's exact test of selected gene mutation against the binarised expression values of all the genes present in the expression matrix.
+*   **Pvals Expression:** Table for *p*-values of Fisher's exact test of selected gene mutation against the binarised expression values of all the genes present in the expression matrix.

-*   **Pvals Mutation:** Table for p-values of fisher's exact test of selected gene mutation against the mutation status of all the genes in the mutation matrix.
+*   **Pvals Mutation:** Table for *p*-values of Fisher's exact test of selected gene mutation against the mutation status of all the genes in the mutation matrix.